DavidZaludek/BankStatementAnalyzer/README.md

 # Bank statement analyzer

-This repository was created to store sources and build of my applicaion that was developed as part of my bachelors thesis.
+This repository was created to store text, sources and build of my application that was developed as part of my bachelors thesis.

 ## Features :